 Our research programmes provide excellent training opportunities for both biological and veterinary graduates and address both basic and clinical problems in the biosciences, with applications in veterinary and human medicine.
 Research spans cell and molecular science, whole animal physiology and population medicine.

-We develop scientists who are capable of working across interdisciplinary teams and who can tackle problems of practical relevance to veterinary science.
+We develop scientists who are capable of working across interdisciplinary teams and who can tackle problems of practical relevance to veterinary, biomedical and biological science.

 RVC PhD students have the privilege of learning from experts who produce cutting edge research in a range of subjects and are published in the top academic journals